libp2p/specs/autonat/autonat-v2.md

 ![Interaction](autonat-v2-amplification-attack-prevention.svg)

-When a client asks a server to dial an address that is not the client's observed IP address, the server asks the client to send him some non trivial amount of bytes as a cost to dial a different IP address.
-To make amplification attacks unattractive, the number of bytes is decided such that it's sufficiently larger than a new connection handshake cost.
+When a client asks a server to dial an address that is not the client's observed IP address, the server asks the client to send some non trivial amount of bytes as a cost to dial a different IP address.
+To make amplification attacks unattractive, servers SHOULD ask for 30k to 100k bytes.
+Since most handshakes cost less than 10k bytes in bandwidth, 30kB is sufficient to make attacks unattractive.

 On receiving a `DialRequest`, the server selects the first address it is capable of dialing.
 If this selected address has a IP different from the client's